mdedina/practice/README.md

 # practice
 A practice repository.
-Nothing you put here is safe.
+Nothing is safe here.